Oslo Insider's Guide 2018/2019

 By Ivy Thompson: I have just returned from a long overdue visit to Oslo in Norway, the city where I grew up.
 Oslo has gone through continuous and monumental change in the past 20 years; becoming less the "younger sibling"-capital of the former Scandinavian union of Norway, Denmark and Sweden, while rapidly transforming into a charming mix of classical apartment-buildings, villas, parks and shiny, contemporary architecture by the fjord.

-The inner-city area on the edge of the Oslofjord is heaving with activity, life, culture and innovation: The Sorenga-precinct behind the famous Oslo Opera House is complete, the new yet iconic Barcode-buildings are gleaming and the grand Deichman Library and spectacular Munch Museum will both open their doors in 2020.
+The inner-city area on the edge of the Oslofjord is heaving with activity, life, culture and innovation: The Sorenga-precinct behind the famous Oslo Opera House is complete, the new yet iconic Barcode-buildings are gleaming and the grand Deichman Library and spectacular Munch Museum both open their doors in 2020.
 Tjuvholmen and Aker Brygge continue to dazzle with indulgent food, shopping, art and people watching.

 While parts of central part of Oslo may look busy with cranes and construction-works, there are many amazing, and sometimes hidden, gems for you to enjoy if you know where to find them.